pktcodes/movie-db-react-project/README.md

 npm install react-router-dom@6
 ```

-_Note: I have developed this project ~ [21] on part of React and Projects Course thought by John Smilga._
+_Note: I have developed this project ~ [21] as part of React and Projects Course taught by John Smilga._